Sakrac/x65/README.md

 * irp (indefinite repeat)

 **FIXED**
+* Rastan for Apple II gs assembles and links.
+* Merlin LNK, ENT, ADR, ADRL functional
+* Merlin allows odd address mode of pei / pea.
+* jsr (addr,x) and jml / jmp.l $123456,x was missing from 65816 instructions
+* Fixed a bug with CPU indexes (forgot to add 6502 illegal ops to cpu indices)
 * Macro parameters should replace only whole words instead of any substring
 * boolean operators (==, <, >, etc.) for better conditional expressions
 * Set 65816 immediate op size on command line for files that make that assumption